The Autohive Jira integration connects your Jira Cloud projects with Autohive’s automation platform, enabling:

 • JQL queries follow standard Jira Query Language syntax.
 Refer to Atlassian’s JQL documentation for the full reference.

-• Custom fields can be included in create/update operations using their customfield_XXXXX identifier, which you can find in your Jira project settings.
+• Custom fields can be included in create/update operations using their customfield_XXXXX identifier.
+Use Get Fields with the custom-only option to discover these IDs.

 • Autohive supports Jira Cloud (atlassian.net).
 Jira Server and Jira Data Center are not currently supported.